Skip to main content

 eGFR (Estimated Glomerular Filtration Rate)

-eGFR is essential for athletes to monitor kidney health.
+eGFR is essential for active individuals to monitor kidney health.
 Intense exercise, high muscle mass, and protein supplementation can influence creatinine-based eGFR calculations, potentially underestimating true kidney function.
-Cystatin C-based eGFR may provide a more accurate assessment for athletes.
+Cystatin C-based eGFR may provide a more accurate assessment for active individuals.

 Learn more